 Anyway, the internet allowed me to connect my limited knowledge of the Mabees with sources of a lot of information about them.
 The thing that I was delighted to discover is that the Mabees came to Canada from the US as United Empire Loyalists.
 That makes my entire lineage, both sides of both parents’ families, UEL.

 So talking with my husband, who was born and raised in the US, about the Loyalists.
 His children are Canadian because of the Vietnam War.
 I am Canadian because of the Revolutionary War.
 Telling him about a Mabee ancestor whom the British hanged as a “spy” for the rebels.
-The rest of the family came north to Canada, and the American rebels, later known as the government and citizenry of the USA, seized their lands.
+The rest of the family came north to Canada.
+The American rebels, later known as the government and citizenry of the USA, seized their lands.

 So what was that like?
 Families divided by political opinion and geography.
 For those who left, returning to the US was not an option unless they were willing to risk arrest.
 Sounds like the American Civil War, doesn’t it?
 Only it was a national border between them in the latter 1700s.